bonattt/BillVersusTheCity/src/Bill versus The City/Design/Writing/StoryOutline.md

 - on the phone, the woman mentions she checked on google maps, and the lawn is still not mowed.

 ### Part 2
-- once bill gets off the phone, he immediately gets caught talking to Ol' Tom, and Ol' Tom tells him to call his (Ol' Tom's) lawyer
+- once bill gets off the phone, he immediately gets caught talking to Ol' Dave, and Ol' Dave tells him to call his (Ol' Dave's) lawyer
-- Bill meets Ol' Tom's lawyer.
+- Bill meets Ol' Dave's lawyer.
 The lawyer says they are technically following the law, since a tiny patch of the lawn was unmowed; however, he thinks they can maybe make a constitutional case over the severity of penalty under the 4th ammendment, against
     "unreasonable searches and seizures"
     - the lawyer also suggests, contacting the press and making bad PR for them over this, and gives Bill a number